TimPatrickProgramming/Software_Enginering_Pattern_Recognition/README.md

 The architecture maintains a unidirectional dependency flow: ShapeDetectorApp orchestrates Image_Loader, Image_Processing, and Logger; Image_Processing creates Shape instances and utilizes Visualisation for rendering; Logger references Shape objects for persistence.

 ### Dynamic View - Sequence Diagram

+The sequence diagram illustrates the runtime behavior of the application in both GUI and console modes.
+The flow begins with initialization where the main module reads configuration settings and instantiates the core components (Image_Loader, Image_Processing, Logger).

+In **GUI mode**, the ShapeDetectorApp orchestrates continuous processing loops that acquire images (from camera or folder), pass them through the image processing pipeline, and display results.
+The Image_Processing component performs the core computer vision workflow: HSV conversion, color-based masking, contour detection, polygon approximation, and shape classification.
+For each detected shape meeting the area threshold, appropriate Shape objects are instantiated.
+The Visualisation utility then annotates the image with bounding contours and labels before display.

+In **console mode**, the main module directly manages the processing loop and uses OpenCV windows for display instead of a GUI framework.

+Both modes follow the same core processing pipeline and log all detections to CSV through the Logger component, ensuring consistent behavior regardless of interface choice.

 ```mermaid
 sequenceDiagram